-For use in the HistoCore SPECTRA CV there are racks for 30 slides (\rightarrow Fig. 68-1) with compatible, colored handles (\rightarrow Fig. 68-2) (\rightarrow P. 153 - 9.1 Optional accessories).
+For use in the HistoCore SPECTRA CV there are racks for 30 slides (\rightarrow Fig. 68-1) with compatible, colored handles (\rightarrow Fig. 68-2) (\rightarrow P. 152 - 9.1 Optional accessories).

-- Note that in workstation mode (→ P. 101 6.7 Workstation operation), the HistoCore SPECTRA CV cannot recognize or process any racks for 5 slides or racks produced by other manufacturers. - The instrument software detects the manual insertion of racks for 5 slides in the load drawer of the HistoCore SPECTRA CV, and an information message prompts the user to remove this rack again. - If racks for 5 slides are used for staining in the HistoCore SPECTRA ST, select the unloader as the last station in the program. - · Remove the finished stained slides and insert them into a suitable rack for the HistoCore SPECTRA CV.
+- Note that in workstation mode (→ P. 101 6.7 Workstation operation), the HistoCore SPECTRA CV cannot recognize or process any racks for 5 slides, 20 slides, extra-large slides or racks produced by other manufacturers. - Only specimen slides that meet the DIN ISO 8037-1 standard can be coverslipped in the HistoCore SPECTRA CV. - The instrument software detects the manual insertion of racks for 5 slides or 20 slides in the load drawer of the HistoCore SPECTRA CV, and an information message prompts the user to remove this rack again. - If racks for 5 slides or 20 slides are used for staining in the HistoCore SPECTRA ST, select the unloader as the last station in the program. - Remove the finished stained slides and insert them into a suitable rack for the HistoCore SPECTRA CV.